-I have likened this low carb Moroccan chicken thighs dish to a “dump” type of recipe where you just toss everything into a pot after the chicken is browned and turn on the heat for an hour.
-This makes low carb Moroccan chicken stew dishes really quick and easy.
-If you are the type of cook that likes to spend some time bringing out the flavor of each ingredient you may want to layer the ingredients in more slowly after browning or sauteing them.
+I have likened this low carb Moroccan stew to a “dump” type of recipe where you just toss everything into a pot after the chicken is browned and turn on the heat for an hour.
+Not the most appealing phrase, but it speaks to the ease of this dish.

 Low Carb Moroccan Chicken Thighs

-- 2 1/2 lbs. chicken thighs and/or legs About 6 thighs
+- 2 ½ lbs. chicken thighs and/or legs About 6 thighs

 - salt & pepper

-- 1 Tbsp olive oil
+- 1 Tablespoon olive oil

-- 1 Tbsp butter
+- 1 Tablespoon butter

-- 2 cups chicken stock
+- 3 Cups chicken stock

-- 1 tsp turmeric optional
+- 1 Teaspoon turmeric optional